Devon: Deformable Volume Network for Learning Optical Flow: Deformable Volume Network

 \subsection{Relation Module}

-In the relation module, to handle multi-scale motion, we concatenate the outputs of three deformable cost volumes, which have different neighborhood size $k$ or dilation factor $r$.
-When the module does not receive an optical flow as one of the inputs, it is set to receive a zero-valued optical flow field.
+The relation module is illustrated in Figure \ref{fig:C}.
+It concatenates the outputs of five deformable cost volumes, which have different neighborhood size $k$ or dilation rate $r$, as shown in Table \ref{table:dcv}.
+Such combination enables dense correspondences nearby the center of an image location and sparse correspondences in peripheral to capture multi-scale motion.
+This is consistent with the fact that small displacements are more frequent in natural videos \cite{roth2007spatial} and resembles the structure of retina, as illustrated in Figure \ref{fig:retina}.

+Since Devon is a multi-stage model which performs coarse-to-fine estimation of optical flow, we gradually decrease the dilation rates as the optical flow is expected to get finer in later stages.
+We also experimented with using the cost volumes of the same neighbor sizes and dilation rates for all three stages, the result of which is reported in \textsection\ref{sec:ablation}.

 Next, for each location in the concatenated feature maps, a normalization method is applied across the channels.
-We choose softmin function, which encourages the channel with the minimum cost to pop-up.
-The comparison of different normalization methods is in \textsection\ref{sec:norm}; The whole module structure is illustrated in Figure \ref{fig:C}.
+We apply $f(C)=\exp(-C)$ elements-wise, which encourages the elements representing the minimum cost to pop-up.
+Such normalization improves the estimation accuracy as shown in \textsection\ref{sec:ablation}.

-We use hyper-parameters $(k_1,k_2,k_3)=(5,5,7)$ and $(r_1,r_2,r_3)=(1,3,9)$.
-Such combination enables dense correspondences nearby an image location and sparse correspondences faraway.
-This is consistent to the fact that small displacements are more frequent in natural videos \cite{roth2007spatial} and resembles the structure of retina.